-1 approved by the Council, and the Manager tasked this responsibility to myself and the 2 Department.
-3 4 Q. What action was taken following passage of the resolution?
-5 A. In order to fulfill the purpose of the resolution, we sought out the help of a consultant with 6 experience developing and managing aggregation programs, so long as the Town did not have to 7 directly compensate the Consultant.
-I met with representatives of Good Energy to do an initial 8 evaluation of their credentials and capacity to take on program development for Barrington.
-9 10 Q. Did you collaborate with other municipalities in the choosing of a consultant?
-11 A. In our discussions with Good Energy, they shared their initial conversations with other Rhode 12 Island communities, including the City of Providence.
-I contacted staff at the City and discussed 13 the possibility of working together to vet and select a consultant with Leah Bamberger, 14 Providence's Sustainability Director.
-Providence shared their intent to conduct a competitive 15 RFP process to evaluate potential consultants and offered to have us work with them on the 16 request for proposals, share consultant responses, and invited us to sit in on the interview 17 process.
-This saved us time and resources, while also building a valuable intermunicipal 18 relationship.
-We participated in this process with the City of Providence along with the City of 19 Central Falls and the Town of South Kingstown.
-20 21 Q. How did you select a consultant?
-22 A. Based upon the results of the bidding process Providence selected Good Energy as its 23 consultant.
-In addition to the qualifications and vision presented by Good Energy in its response 24 to the RFP, choosing the same consultant will allow Barrington to join with other municipalities 25 that are served by Good Energy to combine their loads to achieve greater purchasing power.
-26 Barrington signed a consulting agreement with Good Energy on April 3, 2020.
-27
+- A. The resolution gave us permission to seek the help of a consultant with experience developing 26 - and managing aggregation plans, so long as the City did not have to directly compensate the 27 - Consultant.
+I, along with Jim Vandermillen, Assistant Director of the Department of Planning 28

+- 1 and Economic Development, met with representatives of Good Energy and Green Energy - 2 Consumers Alliance to do an initial evaluation of their credentials and capacity to take on - 3 program development for Central Falls.

+- Q. Did you collaborate with other municipalities in the choosing of a consultant? - 6 A. In our discussions with Good Energy, they shared their initial conversations with other Rhode - 7 Island communities, including the City of Providence.
+I contacted staff at the City and discussed - 8 the possibility of working together to vet and select a consultant with Leah Bamberger, - 9 Providence's Sustainability Director.
+Providence shared their intent to conduct a competitive - 10 RFP process to evaluate potential consultants and offered to have us work with them on the - 11 request for proposals, share consultant responses, and invited us to sit in on the interview - process.
+This saved us valuable time and resources, while also building a valuable intermunicipal - relationship.
+We participated in this process with the City of Providence along with the Towns of - 14 Barrington and South Kingstown.

+- 16 O. How did you select a consultant? - 17 A. Based upon the results of the bidding process Providence selected Good Energy as its - 18 consultant.
+In addition to the qualifications and vision presented by Good Energy in its response - 19 to the RFP, choosing the same consultant will allow Central Falls to join with other - 20 municipalities that are served by Good Energy to combine their loads to achieve greater - 21 purchasing power.